Sign In or Create an Account.

 • 4.
 Qcells starts up solar production in Georgia again

 Qcells has resumed solar panel assembly at its plant in Cartersville, Georgia, following a series of delays.
-By the end of this year, the South Korean-owned company said it plans to have the capacity to pump out 3.3 gigawatts of solar panels per year.
+By the end of this year, the South Korean-owned company said it plans to add the capacity to pump out 3.3 gigawatts of ingots, wafers, and cells per year.
 “We are proud to be back to work manufacturing the American-made energy the country needs right now,” Marta Stoepker, head of communications at Qcells, said in a statement.
 “Like any company, hurdles have and will occur, which requires us to adapt and be nimble, but our overall goal remains the same — to build a complete American solar supply chain.”
 The moves comes as MAGA warms to solar power as part of a broader “renewables thaw” that Heatmap’s Jael Holzman reported is part of a legal strategy.

 Roughly two hours away, SK Battery America laid off nearly 1,000 workers at its factory northeast of Atlanta as automakers cool on electric vehicles.
 Friday marked the last working day for 958 employees, according to a federal filing the Associated Press reviewed.